Hermeneutics of the Second Vatican Council: Hermeneutics of continuity

-— Paul VI, Homily on the occasion of the first anniversary of the closing of the Council, 8 December 1966.

-Benedict XVI emphasised a "hermeneutic of continuity".
+Benedict XVI emphasized a "hermeneutic of continuity".

-The hermeneutics of continuity was explicitly formulated by Pope Benedict XVI on 22 December 2005:
+The hermeneutics of continuity was formulated by Pope Benedict XVI:

 Why has the reception of the Council, in large parts of the Church, been so difficult up to now?
 Well, everything depends on the correct interpretation of the Council or – as we would say today – on its correct hermeneutics, on the correct key to reading and applying it.
 The problems of reception arose from the fact that two contrary hermeneutics found themselves in confrontation and argued with each other.
 One caused confusion, the other, silently but ever more visibly, bore fruit.
 On the one hand there is an interpretation that I would call "hermeneutics of discontinuity and rupture"; it has often been able to avail itself of the sympathy of the mass media, and also of a part of modern theology.
 On the other hand there is the "hermeneutics of reform", of renewal in the continuity of the one subject-Church, which the Lord has given us; it is a subject that grows over time and develops, but always remains the same, the only subject of the People of God on the move.

 — Benedict XVI, Address to the Roman Curia, 22 December 2005.